Balancing Schoolwork and Hospital Stays

 Some hospitals and treatment centers have hospital/homebound teachers at the bedside or in a classroom setting.
 These teachers can help you keep up with your assignments and also talk with your school to help you have a smooth transition back to the classroom when you're better.
 Some students prefer to work with a tutor or teacher, others like working on their own — and some like a mix of the two.
 Ask your doctor, nurse, or social worker what's available.

 Keep a calendar of deadlines, test schedules, and other due dates.
 Work back from those dates to figure out how much time to spend on different tasks each week.
-The more organized you are, the easier it will be to plan ahead so you can maximize the times when you're feeling well enough to work (and reduce the pressure you may put on yourself during the not-so-hot times).
+The more organized you are, the easier it will be to plan ahead for the times when you're feeling well enough to work (and reduce the pressure you may put on yourself during the not-so-hot times).

 Hit the hallways — or the field — if you can.
 If you have to miss classes for an extended period of time but your doctor say you are well enough to go out for an hour or two here and there, join your classmates at school plays, sports events, and other social gatherings.
 It can help you feel more in touch.